LukasDetermann/shadow/readme.md

 ## Examples

-There are a lot of examples for how to use specific parts of the API in the [tests](/processor-example/src/main/java/org/determann/shadow/example/processor/test).
+There are a lot of examples for how to use specific parts of the API in the [tests](/shadow-api-17/src/test/java/org/determann/shadow/api).
-The code processed in the tests can be found [here](/processed-example/src/main/java/org/determann/shadow/example/processed/test)

 <details><summary>Show setup</summary>
 <p>